JarateKing/jarconfig/docs/readme/updating.md

 ## update_from_github.bat/.sh

-This redownloads everything from github, keeping only custom.cfg.
+This redownloads everything from github, keeping only custom.cfg and class cfg's.

 ## reset_custom.bat/.sh

-This redownloads custom.cfg and replaces it.
+This redownloads custom.cfg and class cfg's and replaces them.
 This is for when you would like to return custom.cfg to its original form.
-Note that running this when being a few updates too old can cause issues, and it's recommended to update along with this.
+Note that running this when being a few updates too old can cause issues, and it's recommended to update the full jarconfig along with this.